smbjorklund/media_update/doc/terms.md

 ### Revision

-Each time a _node_ is saved we store the new set of values as a persistent snapshot in what's called a revision.
+Each time a _node_ is saved we store the new set of values as a persistent snapshot in what’s called a revision.
 This allow node content to be compared and restored to earlier versions of itself.

 ### Role